EFTEC/BladeOne/README.md

 ## License
 MIT License.
-BladeOne (c) 2016-2022 Jorge Patricio Castro Castillo Blade (c) 2012 Laravel Team (This code is based and inspired in the work of the team of Laravel, however BladeOne is mostly a original work)
+BladeOne (c) 2016-2022 Jorge Patricio Castro Castillo Blade (c) 2012 Laravel Team (This code is based and inspired in the work of the team of Laravel, however BladeOne is mostly an original work)